BelgianBiodiversityPlatform/python-dwca-reader/doc/index.rst

 What is it ?
 ------------

-A simple Python class to parse `Darwin Core Archive`_ (DwC-A) files.
-It can also read exports (Occurrences downloads) from the new GBIF Data Portal (to be released later in 2013).
+A simple Python package to read and parse `Darwin Core Archive`_ (DwC-A) files.
+It can also read exports (Occurrences downloads) from the new `GBIF website`_.

 Status
 ------

-It is currently considered alpha quality.
+It is currently considered beta quality.
 It helped its author a couple of times, but should be improved and tested before widespread use.
+API is still moving (for the better!)

 Major limitations
 -----------------

-- It sometimes assumes the file has been produced by GBIF's IPT_.
-For example, only zip compression is curently supported, even tough the Darwin Core Archive allows other compression formats.
+- It doesn't currently fully implement the Darwin Core Archive standard, but focus on the most common/useful features.
+It should work well with data from `IPT`_ and GBIF-downloaded data.
 - No write support.

 Tutorial